 - 1. Judging Criteria are applied to score individual waves. - 2.
 The number of waves counted for the final score will be announced by the head judge.
 A notice must be made on the Official Notice Board 30 minutes before the heat starts. - 3.
 The maximum of attempts per wave will be up to the Head Judge.
 A notice must be made on the Official Notice Board 30 minutes before the heat starts. - 4.
 One or two panels of judges, each panel comprising an odd number of judges, no less than three (3) in number, shall score each heat.
-When there are five (5) judges, the highest and the lowest scores per wave or scoring category will be withdrawn and the average scores of the other three (3) judges will be counted as the final wave or category score. - 5.
-If a judge misses a wave they should place an "M" and that score will be given points equal to the average to the nearest thousandth of a point (0.005 to be rounded upward) of the other judges' scores. - 6.
+When there are five (5) judges, the highest and the lowest scores per wave or scoring category will be withdrawn and the average scores of the other three (3) judges will be counted as the final wave or category score.

+- 5. If a judge misses a wave they should place an "M" and that score will be given points equal to the average to the nearest thousandth of a point (0.005 to be rounded upward) of the other judges' scores. - 6.
 The judges shall award each competitor's wave or judging category points on a scale from 0.1 to 10.0, broken into one- hundredths increments (e.g 6.444). - 7.
 Each individual score is rounded to the nearest hundredths place.
 The rounded scores are added to calculate the final score. - 8.
 The scores of the respective competitors shall be tabulated together to determine the winner: highest points wins. - 9.
 If a competitor lands the trick on a wave wet and doesn't lose the board, the judges will still give some credit to the trick.
 It's at the discretion of each judge to consider if it's a crash or a wave attempt to land and to consider how much credit they will give to the wave, based on the judge criteria. - 10.
-The rider is allowed to use the power of the wing when performing on the waves and swell except when doing Air tricks.
-When performing Air tricks, it is forbidden to use any power or to get any support coming from the wing in order to do so, the rider must grab the Leading Edge. - Using the power of the wing during an air trick will be penalized and the judges will not evaluate that wave from the moment in which the competitor starts using the power of the wing during an air trick.
+The competitor is allowed to use the power of the wing when performing on the waves and swell.
+That includes air tricks as integrated part of the wave-ride when landed in the same wave.